Yayoi people: Overview

-The Yayoi period population is inferred to have been culturally close to the pre-Koreanic Mumun pottery period populations of the southern Korean peninsula, which may have been speakers of Peninsular Japonic languages.
-Genetically, the Yayoi group is often associated with the Y-Haplogroup O1b2 (SRY465, M176) [ja] which is commonly found in modern day Japanese and Korean populations.
-Anthropologically, it is considered to be genetically diverse and can be divided into three separate, but related groups: early-Yayoi (弥生初期), middle-Yayoi (弥生中期), and late-Yayoi (弥生後期) settlers.
+The Yayoi population is inferred to have been culturally close to the pre-Koreanic Mumun pottery period populations of the southern Korean peninsula, which may have been speakers of Peninsular Japonic languages.
+Genetically, the Yayoi population is often associated with the Y-Haplogroup O1b2 (SRY465, M176) [ja] which is commonly found in modern day Japanese and Korean populations.
+Anthropologically, they are considered to be genetically diverse and can be divided into three separate, but related groups: early-Yayoi (弥生初期), middle-Yayoi (弥生中期), and late-Yayoi (弥生後期) settlers.
 Although the groups all share the unique O1b2 ancestry, early-Yayoi period people possessed more Jōmon ancestry whereas the late-Yayoi settlers possessed more mainland Asian ancestry with the latter bearing heavy resemblance with ancient Koreans from the Three Kingdoms period.

 Several studies show that the Yayoi individuals were genetically continuous with modern Japanese and Koreans.
 In particular, the Yayoi population derive their ancestry from a population that's ancestral to modern Koreans, who are characterized by a mixture of Siberian and Southeast Asian ancestries.
 The latter was introduced to Korea from Southern China after the Bronze Age and is described as a mixture of ancient Cambodian (Vat Konmou) and Vietnamese (Đông Sơn) ancestries.
 Among ancient populations, the Yayoi are closely related to Middle Neolithic individuals from Inner Mongolia, Miaozigou and the Haminmangha site and Early Neolithic individuals (Xiaojingshan and Boshan) from Shandong, China.
 Among modern populations, the Yayoi are related to Japanese, Koreans and Daur people.
-Kim et al. (2024) states that the Yayoi have Koreanic origins and are the most related to the 'Korean_Ando' population among ancient Koreans.
+They also have ancestral components which peak in ancient Mongolians and Baikalians.
+According to Kim et al. (2024), the Yayoi have the highest genetic affinities to the ancient 'Korean_Ando (Antu)' population, who have Hongshan-related affinities, compared to other contemporary Korean populations, like those from Gunsan and Gimhae.

+According to Ishiya et al. (2026), the Yayoi and Kofun populations received significant input from ancient Northeast Asians, especially Neolithic Mongolian populations or alternatively, from Middle Neolithic and Bronze Age West Liao River populations.
+But compared to Kofun populations, Yayoi populations show stronger genetic affinities to coastal East Eurasians, like those from Early to Late Neolithic Shandong and the Devil's Gate Cave, and Jōmon populations.
+Among modern populations, the Yayoi are closely related to Daur people.